yamagen/naturalsteps/README.md

 # Japanese: Natural Steps: Textbook for Japanese Language Learners

 This is a textbook for Japanese language learners.
-It is designed to help students learn Japanese through the study of Japanese literature.
 The textbook is based on the Japanese: Natural Japanese Word and Phrase Grammar Project.

 ## Author